HDFGroup/hcl/README.md

 ### Structure Initialization

-When creating a basket structure, you currently need to pass a lot of parameters.
+When creating a hcl structure, you currently need to pass a lot of parameters.
 For example:

 hcl::unordered_map(std::string name_, bool is_server_,